When I finally got around to watching The Irishman, I had still been isolated from conventional and amateur critique about the film.

 To put it another way, The Irishman is a gangster film the way Homer’s Odyssey is a gangster story.
 Or is the Odyssey a travelogue?
 Meaning that the Odyssey is both.
 And much more.
 Odysseus and his men were indeed roving bandits whose travels were recounted.
 There’s plenty of theft, murder, and gadding about the ancient world to lay it to waste.
 But along with it also comes a meditation on personal integrity, spirituality and the caprice of the gods (or fortune, as the case may be), on patriotism and duty as much as the lure of lust, gluttony, and narcissism.

 It’s not the first time I’ve found myself going for a minority report.
 This will be a deconstruction of what I saw and how I interpreted it.
-Deconstruction as in the critical theory of semiotics, but as simple as taking things apart a little, like an engine, to see how it works.
+Deconstruction as in taking things apart a little, like an engine, to see how it works.

-It turned out to be a much longer disquisition than I anticipated, so here’s a roadmap of sorts you can use to jump to areas of particular interest, or just to change the reading order my narrative flow imposes:
+It turned out to be a much longer disquisition than I anticipated, so here’s a roadmap of sorts you can use to jump to areas of particular interest, or just to change the reading order of my narrative flow:

 - There’s a bit more to say on what I mean when I say The Irishman is a love story.

 - To discuss the film, I offer my own précis of the story, which will not be an exhaustive summary of the on-screen action.
-Just enough of an outline to let me make my intended points about the film.
+Just enough of an outline to let me make my intended points.

-- I’ve looked that the characters that carry the story, as a matter of interest in both the verité argument, and as part of discovering the nature of Scorsese’s fictional milieu.
+- I’ve looked at the characters that carry the story, as a matter of interest in both the verité argument, and as part of discovering the nature of Scorsese’s fictional milieu.